scipy-conference/scipy_proceedings/papers/robert_jackson/robert_jackson.rst

 :cite:`Jacksonetal2020`.

-However, there are further improvements that still needed to be made in order to optimize both the accuracy and speed of the PyDDA retrievals, motivating new features for the release of PyDDA 1.0.
+However, there are further improvements that still needed to be made in order to optimize both the accuracy and speed of the PyDDA retrievals.
+For example, the cost functions and gradients in PyDDA 0.5 areimplemented in NumPy which does not take advantage of GPU architectures for potential speedups :cite:`harris2020array`.
+In addition, the gradients of the cost function that are required for the weak variational technique are handcoded even though packages such as Jax :cite:`jax2018github` and TensorFlow :cite:`tensorflow2015-whitepaper` can automatically calculate these gradients.
+These needs motivated new features for the release of PyDDA 1.0.
-The PyDDA development team has now released PyDDA 1.0 which now takes advantage of modern frameworks such as JAX :cite:`jax2018github` and TensorFlow :cite:`tensorflow2015-whitepaper` in order to optimize the calculation of :math:`J(\textbf{V})`.
 The weak variational technique requires the calculation of the gradient of :math:`J(\textbf{V})`.
-In PyDDA 1.0, we utilize JAX and TensorFlow's automatic differentiation capabilities for differentiating :math:`J`, making the calculation of the gradient less prone to round-off and human coding errors.
+In PyDDA 1.0, we utilize JAX and TensorFlow's automatic differentiation capabilities for differentiating :math:`J`, making these calculations less prone to human error and more efficient.
 Finally, upgrading PyDDA to use Jax and TensorFlow allows it to take advantage of GPUs, increasing the speed of retrievals.
 This paper shows how Jax and TensorFlow are used to automatically calculate the gradient of :math:`J` and improve the performance of PyDDA's wind retrievals using GPUs.
 This makes it feasible to conduct multi-year and multi-hundred kilometer scale wind retrievals on GPU based systems.

-In addition, a drawback to the weak variational technique is that because the technique requires user specified constants :math:`\mu`, this therefore creates the possibility that winds retrieved from different datasets may not be physically consistent with each other.
-This affects the reproducibility of the solutions produced by PyDDA.
+In addition, a drawback to the weak variational technique is that the technique requires user specified constants :math:`\mu`.
+This therefore creates the possibility that winds retrieved from different datasets may not be physically consistent with each other, affecting reproducibility.
 Therefore, for the PyDDA 1.1 release, this paper also details a new approach that uses Augmented Lagrangian solvers in order to place strong constraints on the wind field such that it follows the mass continuity within a specified tolerance while minimizing the rest of the cost function.
 This paper will show that this new approach